JetBrains/kotlin-web-site/docs/topics/extensions.md

 Note that extensions can be defined with a nullable receiver type.
 These extensions can be called on an object variable even if its value is null.
 If the receiver is `null`, then `this` is also `null`.
 So when defining an extension with a nullable receiver type, we recommend performing a `this == null` check inside the function body to avoid compiler errors.

-Because of nullable receiver, you can call `toString()` in Kotlin without checking for `null`, as the check happens inside the extension function:
+You can call `toString()` in Kotlin without checking for `null`, as the check already happens inside the extension function:

 ```kotlin
 fun Any?.toString(): String {